Skip to main content

 What parts of the report should stay manual?

-The data collection, formatting, and delivery should be automated.
-The strategic analysis, client-specific commentary, and recommendations should stay human.
-Clients don’t pay for numbers.
+Automate data collection, formatting, and delivery.
+Keep strategic analysis, client-specific commentary, and recommendations human.
+Clients don’t pay you for numbers.
 They pay for what the numbers mean and what to do about them.
+The automation handles the mechanical work.
+You handle the thinking.

 Automate completely: